Hang gliding 1976 part 2

 The production SST’s additional batten each side compared to the prototype is clear in this photo of Brian Wood (in green ski suit) with his SST 90 at the Beltinge cliff near Herne Bay, England, in December 1977.

 When Brian landed on the cliff-top car park, he was astonished to be greeted by Roland Lewis-Evans, sail-maker for Birdman of Wiltshire.
 (Roly is in the black coat next to his brother at far left in an orange-tan jacket.)
-Roly was visiting his grandparents, when he saw this familiar hang glider flying past the window, which overlooks those sea cliffs.
+Roly was visiting his grandparents, when he saw this familiar hang glider flying past a window that overlooks those sea cliffs.
 The other notable memory that Brian recounts from that day is the cold December wind from the North Sea.
 (3)

 Malcolm Hawksworth, UK agent for Wills Wing, recruited Brian as an instructor and gave him the SST to fly.
 Hawksworth’s partnership with Wills Wing ended eventually in a dispute about differences between UK- and U.S.-manufactured SSTs.